Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Design Task

-2. Select the Employees Table and select
+2. Select the Employees Table.

 3. Go to the View menu and remove the checkmark from Page Header / Footer and Report Header / Footer options to remove them from the report design, if they are visible.

 5. Display the Property Sheet of the TextBox from the View menu and set the Special Effect Property = Chiseled.
-If you don"t like the underlined design, stay with the Flat property setting.
+If you don't like the underlined design, stay with the Flat property setting.

 6. Write the expression as shown above in the Control Source Property.
-The partially visible field is [LastName]); don"t forget the closing brackets.
+The partially visible field is [LastName]; don't forget the closing brackets.

-7. Copy the same Text Box Paste it four times down and write the expression as shown above.
+7. Copy the same Text Box, paste it four times down, and write the expression as shown above.

-8. Select all the five Text Boxes together.
-Select Vertical Spacing - - > Decrease from Format Menu.
+8. Select all five Text Boxes together.
+Select Vertical Spacing -> Decrease from the Format Menu.
 Repeat the process till all the TextBoxes come close together.

 9. Draw a Rectangle around the TextBoxes.
-If the Rectangle hides the TextBoxes then select Transparent from the Fill/Back Color Toolbar Button.
-When the Label is cut from plain paper the Border will give the label a proper shape even if the cutting is not.
+If the Rectangle hides the TextBoxes, then select Transparent from the Fill/Back Color Toolbar Button.
+When the Label is cut from plain paper, the Border will give the label a proper shape, even if the cutting is not.

 10. Now, we must go to the final settings on the Page Setup Control.
-Select Page Setup from File Menu.
+Select Page Setup from the File Menu.

 11. Select the Columns Tab.